Parallel Unlearning in Inherited Model Networks: Introduction

 \section{Introduction}

-The explosive growth of data volume and the increasing complexity of applications necessitate models that can constantly update to adapt to new data, constraints, and standards~\cite{usneixPrivacy}.
-Accordingly, the need for data privacy, the auditing of illegal information from models, and compliance with regulations and industry standards arises.
-This leads to the concept of ``model forgetting'' or ``unlearning,'' which involves removing specific information from trained models.

-The importance of unlearning lies in its ability to remove data that may raise privacy concerns, ensuring that the model can no longer recognize or rely on such data, in compliance with regulations such as the General Data Protection Regulation (GDPR)~\cite{voigt2017eu}.
-Additionally, unlearning plays a crucial role in data correction, removing the impact of erroneous or biased data from the model and enhancing its accuracy and fairness.
-This not only protects user privacy but also boosts the model’s quality and reliability, aligning with both ethical standards and legal requirements.
+In the rapidly evolving landscape of data and application complexity, models require frequent updates to adapt to new data, constraints, and standards, highlighting the critical need for robust data privacy measures, auditing of illicit information, and adherence to regulatory and industry standards~\cite{jayaraman}.
+The process of ``model forgetting'' or ``unlearning'' emerges as essential, involving the removal of specific information from trained models to address privacy concerns, ensuring models do not retain or utilize sensitive data in violation of regulations like the General Data Protection Regulation (GDPR)~\cite{voigt2017eu}.
+Moreover, unlearning facilitates data correction by eliminating the influence of erroneous or biased inputs, thereby not only protecting user privacy but also enhancing the model's accuracy, fairness, and overall quality.

-Machine unlearning becomes particularly challenging when models are consistently recorded with a directed acyclic graph (DAG) topology, where models inheriting from predecessors also require updates.
-Examples of such scenarios include a basic model being customized to meet various Machine Learning Operations (MLOps) lifecycle requirements~\cite{10.1145/3526073.3527591,10081336} or distilled to fit computational resource constraints~\cite{polino2018model}.

-The concept of model inheritance can be applied to prevalent learning frameworks, such as Federated Learning~(FL)~\cite{li2020review}, Distributed Data-Parallel Learning (DDPL)~\cite{ddap}, Incremental Learning (IL)~\cite{IL}, and Transfer Learning (TL)~\cite{TL}.
-In this case, unlearning even a single model would need to unlearn the entire subgraph rooted at the origin to ensure all descendant models are consistent and relevant.
+Many existing unlearning advances (e.g.,~\cite{wang2025gru,yang2025exploring}) typically focus on removing the influence of specific data from a single model, without considering relationships among models.
+However, in an Inherited Model Network (IMN), where models are organized as a Directed Acyclic Graph (DAG), unlearning becomes significantly more complex: updates to one model must be consistently propagated to all its downstream inherited models.
+This structure introduces cascading effects and computational challenges that are unique to IMNs.
+This challenge arises in scenarios such as customizing a base model to meet various Machine Learning Operations (MLOps) lifecycle requirements~\cite{mbma} or distilling it to fit computational resource constraints~\cite{polino2018model}.
+These situations can be abstracted into prevalent learning frameworks such as Federated Learning~(FL)~\cite{li2020review}, Distributed Data-Parallel Learning (DDPL)~\cite{ddap}, Incremental Learning (IL)~\cite{IL}, and Transfer Learning (TL)~\cite{TL}.
+In such cases, unlearning even a single model necessitates unlearning the entire subgraph rooted at the origin to ensure that all descendant models remain consistent and relevant.